Leftfish/Advent-of-Code-2023/README.md

 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!
 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!

 Day 10 part 2 was the first real challenge and a learning experience.
 A visualisation on the AoC subreddit pointed me towards the proper algorithm.
+Day 12 part 2 is another and I haven't solved it yet.

 Things I **L**earned, **R**evised or **I**mproved at in 2023: